Turned Away: How Does It Feel?

 The learner will:

-- describe and formulate connections with a refugee’s feelings of loneliness, isolation and rejection.
+- describe a refugee’s feelings of loneliness, isolation and rejection.

 - define philanthropy and cite examples from the Carly video.